Gregory Caplinger and His Cancer Scam

 Even if Caplinger's reports had been designed so that the data could be meaningfully interpreted, there's no reason to believe that the numbers were any more trustworthy than his credentials.

 - Bill of indictment.
 United States of America v.
-Charles David Weekly, Harry J. Kampetis, and Gregory E. Caplinger.
+Charles David Weekley, Harry J. Kampetis, and Gregory E. Caplinger.
 United States Court for the Western District of North Carolina, Statesville Division, July 12, 1999.

 - Caplinger GE.
 Letter to prospective investor.
 July 30, 1996.